niclaswue/ATOW-Prediction/README.md

 >[!Note]
 > This README focusses on setting up and running the project.
 A more [general overview](documentation/project_overview.md) of the project is also available.

->[!Note]
-> Unfortunately, we had a last minute bug in our code which caused us to upload empty prediction files to our leaderboard.
-We noticed this too late.
-Our last model performs significantly better than the latest submitted model on the leaderboard.
-You can find it here: https://drive.google.com/file/d/1vhNiW-fSdwZWIaJJnUTF_vJSBC4OAmrR/view?usp=sharing

 ## Initial Setup
 ### Setup up the development environment